 Copyright statement Copyright for this work remains with Sourendu Gupta.
 However, teachers are free to use them in this form in classrooms without changing the author's name or this copyright statement.
 They are free to paraphrase or extract material for legitimate classroom or academic use with the usual academic fair use conventions.
 If you are a teacher and use this material in your classes, I would be very happy to hear of your experience.
+I will also be very happy if you write to me to point out mistakes.
 This material may not be sold or exchanged for service, or incorporated into other media which is sold or exchanged for service.
 This material may not be distributed on any other website except by my written permission.
+Motivation